What You Need to Know About Separation and Divorce

 We know it sounds like a cliché, but the only binding direction to the trial judge from the Virginia Supreme Court or the General Assembly is that the amount of spousal support should be an amount sufficient to maintain the dependent spouse in the manner to which she (or he) became accustomed during the marriage, subject, however, to the dependent spouse’s ability to earn and the supporting spouse’s ability to pay.

-In Fairfax County, the Bar Association has, in cooperation with the local judges, published a formula, but it is only for use in temporary support hearings, which are hearings that are held shortly after the commencement of a divorce case to determine the amount of support to be awarded from then until the entry of the final divorce decree (which typically happens after the equitable distribution hearing).
-That formula fixes the amount of temporary spousal support at 30% of the payer (i.e., the supporting) spouse’s gross income from all sources, reduced by 50% of the payee (i.e., the dependent) spouse’s gross income from all sources.
-Thus, if the payer spouse has a gross income (i.e., income before taxes or any other deductions) of, say, $6,000 per month, then temporary spousal support would be $1,800 per month.
-But, if the payee spouse grosses, say, $2,000 per month, that results in a reduction of $1,000 per month, and the bottom line is temporary spousal support of only $800 per month.
-Note that if the parties have children, then it becomes 28% of the payer’s income less 58% of the payee’s income.
-Other counties and cities have similar “rules of thumb” for quickly determining the amount of temporary spousal support.
-It must be emphasized that these are only rules of thumb, they are only for temporary spousal support, and they have no applicability at the final hearing, when permanent spousal support is to be determined.
-The best way of determining the amount of spousal support is for the dependent spouse to work out a monthly budget of income and expenses (not forgetting to include an average monthly amount for expenses, such as water/sewer and auto insurance, that typically are paid every three or even six months).
-The amount of spousal support should be an amount sufficient to make up the shortfall between what the dependent spouse makes and what the budget shows the dependent spouse needs.
+In Fairfax County, the Bar Association, in cooperation with the local judges, published a formula for use in temporary support hearings, which are hearings that are held shortly after the commencement of a divorce case to determine the amount of support to be awarded from then until the entry of the final divorce decree (which typically happens after the equitable distribution hearing).
+The formula became so popular that the General Assembly ultimately adopted and mandated its use statewide – but again, that formula is only for temporary (sometimes called “pendente lite”) support hearings.
+That formula fixes the amount of temporary spousal support at 27% of the payor (i.e., the supporting) spouse’s gross income from all sources, reduced by 50% of the payee (i.e., the dependent) spouse’s gross income from all sources.
+Thus, if the payor spouse has a gross income (i.e., income before taxes or any other deductions) of, say, $6,000 per month, then temporary spousal support would be $1,620 per month.
+But, if the payee spouse grosses, say, $2,000 per month, that results in a reduction of $1,000 per month, and the bottom line is temporary spousal support of only $620 per month.
+Note that if the parties have minor children, then it becomes 26% of the payer’s income less 58% of the payee’s income.

 - How long does the spousal support last?
 That depends.
 It used to be that spousal support was always forever – until the death of one of the parties or the remarriage of the dependent spouse.
-Beginning a couple decades ago, with the advent of more women into good paying jobs, judges began to be more resistant to awarding spousal support on a permanent basis.
+Beginning a couple decades ago, however, judges began to be more resistant to awarding spousal support on a permanent basis.
 As a result, the General Assembly gave judges a powerful new tool popularly called “defined duration spousal support.”
 According to the Virginia Code: “The court, in its discretion, may decree that maintenance and support of a spouse be made in periodic payments for a defined duration, or in periodic payments for an undefined duration, or in a lump sum award, or in any combination thereof.”
 The point of defined duration spousal support is to award support to the dependent spouse for a length of time sufficient to allow the dependent spouse to go back to school and get the training necessary to qualify for a good job in a reasonable amount of time.

 - Reservation of spousal support.
 Let’s say you are entitled to spousal support (i.e., you haven’t committed adultery) but you can’t show a need for it right now.
 The law allows the judge to grant you a reservation of spousal support.
 The reservation means that, if circumstances change in the future to the point that you can show a need, you have the right to try to convince the judge that spousal support should be awarded.
 This reservation doesn’t last forever.
 By Virginia law: “In any case in which the right to support is so reserved, there shall be a rebuttable presumption that the reservation will continue for a period equal to 50 percent of the length of time between the date of the marriage and the date of separation.
 Once granted, the duration of such a reservation shall not be subject to modification.”
 Also, the reservation ends if one of the terminating events set forth in the “When spousal support ends” paragraph above happens.